sussybaka751/Battle-of-Sommes/README.md

 - [ ] App store improvements (right now it can only install built-in apps)
 - [ ] if u hit login in without choosing an existing accoutnit just picks the first one, should ask u to pick an acc
-- [ x ] Add a feature to confirm page closing to stop Securly, GoGuardian, Hapara etc.
+- [x] Add a feature to confirm page closing to stop Securly, GoGuardian, Hapara etc.
 - [ ] Add an option to increase or decrease window transparency
 - [ ] Window animation settings
 - [ ] Add previews to all apps and themes